 Councillor Payne refuted the claims and said the presentation was based on advice from Shire of Esperance chief executive officer Matthew Scott, who stated the proposal needed to be received formally to be considered.

-Councillor Dale Piercey spoke to the motion before councillor Lara McIntyre moved a motion that she no longer be heard, the first to be moved in more than eight years.
+Councillor Dale Piercey spoke to the motion before councillor Lara McIntyre moved a motion that she no longer be heard, the first time the motion has been moved in more than eight years.

 In speaking for the motion, both councillor Payne and Piercey pleaded with council to consider the proposal.